Notes on methodology and terms/concepts used on the Global AgeWatch website

-Mental health is a critical indicator of wellbeing in later life.
+Psychological wellbeing is a critical factor in measuring the quality of lifewellbeing in later life.
 This indicator measures self-assessed mental wellbeing and supplements the healthy life expectancy indicator which relies on physical health only.

-Share of people over 50 who answered "yes" to the question: "Do you feel your life has an important purpose or meaning?"
-Expressed as the percentage of people aged 50+ who answered "yes" to this question divided by the percentage of people aged 35-49 who answered "yes".
+Proportion of people over 50 who answered "yes" to the question: "Do you feel your life has an important purpose or meaning?"
+Expressed as the percentage of people aged 50-plus who answered "yes" to this question divided by the percentage of people aged 35-49 who answered "yes".

-This indicator measures older people's access to the labour market and therefore their ability to supplement pension income with wages, and their access to work-related support networks.
+This indicator measures older people's access to the labour market (both formal and informal) and therefore their ability to supplement pension income with wages, and their access to work-related support networks.

 Thus, employment rate is used as a proxy for the economic empowerment of older people.

 Key competencies in the form of knowledge, skills and attitudes improve quality of life in older age.
-Education is a proxy of lifetime accumulation of skills and competencies that shows the social and human capital potential inherent among older people.
+Education is a proxy for lifelong accumulation of skills and competencies that shows the social and human capital potential inherent among older people.

-This indicator measures the perceived support available from relatives or friends.
+This indicator measures the support available from relatives or friends.

 This indicator measures how safe people feel in their neighbourhood.

-Percentage of people aged 50+ who responded "yes" to the survey question: "Do you feel safe walking alone at night in the city or area where you live?"
+Percentage of people aged 50-plus who responded "yes" to the survey question: "Do you feel safe walking alone at night in the city or area where you live?"

 This indicator measures how much control older people feel they have over their life.

-Percentage of people aged 50+ who provided a positive response to the survey question: "In this country, are you satisfied or dissatisfied with your freedom to choose what you do with your life?"
+Percentage of people aged 50-plus who provided a positive response to the survey question: "In this country, are you satisfied or dissatisfied with your freedom to choose what you do with your life?"

 Access to public transport

-This indicator measures access to and quality of public transport which is key to older people's quality of life, enabling them to access services (health, shops) and friends and family.
+This indicator measures access to and quality of public transport which is key to older people's quality of life, enabling them to access services (such as healthcare and shops) and friends and family.

-Percentage of people aged 50+ who provided a positive response to the survey question: "In the city or area where you live, are you satisfied or dissatisfied with the public transportation systems?"
+Percentage of people aged 50-plus who provided a positive response to the survey question: "In the city or area where you live, are you satisfied or dissatisfied with the public transportation systems?"

-The table on policies shows, if information is available, if policies and/or legislation on ageing exists in the respective country.
+The table on policies shows, if information is available, whether policies on ageing exist in the respective country.
 This information provides insight into a country's response to population ageing.

-To get a better understanding of this it is, however, essential to look at the implementation and evaluation of these.
+To get a better understanding of this it is, however, essential to look at the implementation and evaluation of the policies.
 Very little evidence on resources allocated to implementation or on implementation and evaluation was found.

 National policies on ageing and/or older people are age-specific policy tools that generally call for mainstreaming ageing and the provisions made in these national plans on ageing into sectoral policy, such as health or social security policy.

-The information was collected through extensive primary and secondary research conducted in preparation of the Ageing in the Twenty-First Century report and its preceding Overview of Available Policies and Legislation, Data and Research, and Institutional Arrangements Relating To Older Persons - Progress Since Madrid report published by UNFPA and HelpAge International in 2011.
+The information was collected through extensive primary and secondary research conducted in preparation for Ageing in the Twenty-First Century and its preceding Overview of Available Policies and Legislation, Data and Research, and Institutional Arrangements Relating To Older Persons - Progress Since Madrid published by UNFPA and HelpAge International in 2011.

 Methods of evidence gathering included:

-Further details, including on the methodology, can be found in Overview of Available Policies and Legislation, Data and Research, and Institutional Arrangements Relating To Older Persons - Progress Since Madrid report published by UNFPA and HelpAge International in 2011.
+Further details, including details of the methodology, can be found in Overview of Available Policies and Legislation, Data and Research, and Institutional Arrangements Relating To Older Persons - Progress Since Madrid published by UNFPA and HelpAge International in 2011.